 This assignment has two components.
 Both must be completed.

 There is also a peer-review component to your assignment.
-Please come prepared with a first draft of both Part One and Part Two on Tuesday, August 23.
-You should bring two printed copies (one-sided only) of your paper (one for you, and one for your reviewer).
+Please come prepared with a first draft of Part One and an introductory paragraph, as well as the three images and three quotes you will use for Part Two on Tuesday, August 23.
+You should bring two printed copies (one-sided only) of your texts (one for you, and one for your reviewer).

 The peer-review component is worth 10% of your final paper grade.
-Failure to bring TWO COPIES of a first draft to class will result in a two-grade penalty (A drops to a B+).
+Failure to bring TWO COPIES to class will result in a two-grade penalty (A drops to a B+).